google/trillian-examples/witness/README.md

 Witnessing is an important part of any transparent ecosystem, as it ensures that misbehavior on the part of logs can be prevented or detected.
-This is done by ensuring that the _checkpoints_ published by logs are _consistent_, which means the log is presenting a globally consistent view of its contents to everyone and thus isn't carrying out a _split-view attack_.
+This is done by ensuring that the _checkpoints_ published by logs are _consistent_, which means the log is presenting the same version of its contents to everyone and thus isn't carrying out a _split-view attack_.

 In terms of checkpoints, we consider witness implementations that use the